tyhenry/dt_openframeworks_2017/README.md

 Different computational techniques, mathematical and graphical principles, and interactive technologies will be presented throughout the course, and it's up to you to gradually incorporate them into your artistic sketches.

 We will start by reviewing the fundamentals of C++ and Object Oriented Programming.
 This will be the foundational paradigm we will use to code our projects.
-We will also cover trigonometric principles to understand the core of physics simulations, building towards the design of complex simulations using multiple forces to see how collective patterns can emerge from individual behavior.
+We will also cover trigonometric principles to understand the core of physics simulations, building towards the design of complex systems using multiple forces to see how collective patterns can emerge from individual behavior.

 In the second half of the semester, we will focus on extending openFrameworks for use with 3rd party tools and community addons.
 Specifically we will learn how to integrate computer vision techniques into our applications, enabling us to build software that "sees" and responds to visual stimuli in both 2D and 3D environments.

-Students will complete weekly homework assignments.
+Students will complete weekly homework assignments in the form of code "sketches."
 In addition, students will spend several weeks building and presenting both a midterm and final project, applying learned concepts to create their own creative computer programs.

 ## Course Outline